SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ### Widget "Data Point Graph"

-Show a data point (measurements) in a graph.
+Show a data points (measurements) in a graph.
 The visualisation is the same as in the data explorer.

 Note: The easiest way to create a data point graph widget is to navigate to the data explorer and then select "Send to dashboard".

 The parameters to configure are the same as in the data explorer.
-Please refer to "[Data Explorer](#using-the-data-explorer-to-visualize-data)" for further details.
+Please refer to to "[Data Explorer](#using-the-data-explorer-to-visualize-data)" for further details.

 ### Widget "Map"